adityai/Hygieia-data/README.md

 ### Connect to Mongo Docker container
 Execute `connect-mongo.sh` to connect to the mongo db container directly.
 Type in `mongo` to get the mongo shell and run your own commands.

+## Dashboard properties
+These docker containers have one shared dashboard properties file for easy setup.
+If collector development is desired, you can use the docker containers from [Liatrio](https://hub.docker.com/u/liatrio/) and edit your docker compose file.